-- Aspiration – we aim to provide experiences that show children the wide range of possibilities available for their future, including further education and the World of Work.
+- Aspiration – we want all children to achieve their potential, so we aim to provide experiences that show them the wide range of possibilities available for their future, including further education and the World of Work.

-- Initiative – we aim to offer enquiry based experiences that help children to become curious, independent and resourceful learners.
+- Initiative – we want all children to develop the learning habits they need to be the best that they can be, so we aim to offer enquiry-based experiences that help them to build on the characteristics of effective learning to become curious, independent and resourceful learners.

-- Environment – we aim to provide real, meaningful experiences that help children to value their environment and understand their responsibilities towards sustaining their local and global environment.
+- Environment – we want all children to become responsible citizens, so we aim to provide real, meaningful experiences that help them to value their environment and understand their responsibilities towards sustaining their local, national and global environment.

 We have designed and planned our curriculum to offer a range of experiences which contribute to every child receiving a full and rich curriculum.
 The range of experiences we offer support our school culture and ensure that our children benefit from a full range of academic, spiritual, moral, social and cultural activities.
 These activities enrich their lives and those of our whole school community, making them proud of our British values and the diverse society to which we belong.
 We are proud that our curriculum gives our children the skills, confidence and self-belief to lead a happy and fulfilled life by encouraging them to aim high and work towards their goals in life.

 Curriculum Balance: At Greenfields, we believe that every child should feel valued and experience the feeling of success in a wide range of curriculum areas.
 We believe that through the curriculum we can impact on how children feel about themselves, so that they become resilient, feel confident and are ready to tackle any challenge they may face.